-Every SAP Commerce Cloud setup is based on a multi-server setup organized as web cluster.
-This product comes with clustering support out of the box since very early versions.
-However, many years in a row, it is still one of the most challenging topics.
+Every SAP Commerce Cloud setup is based on a multi-server setup organized as a web cluster.
+The product has come with clustering support out of the box since very early versions.
+However, for many years, it has still been one of the most challenging topics.

 JGroups is an essential component of SAP Commerce Cloud.
 It is widely used as an embedded solution for distributed messaging and eventing in the cluster.
-It is hard to say that it is under-documented or it has some quirks that nobody knows how to encounter.
-However, almost every large project stumbles with JGroups.
-This article is aimed to shed some light on the internals of the SAP Commerce Cloud clustering and JGroups.
+It is hard to say that it is under-documented or that it has quirks nobody knows how to handle.
+However, almost every large project stumbles over JGroups.
+This article aims to shed some light on the internals of SAP Commerce Cloud clustering and JGroups.

 Redundancy and Failover